Jerling1989/Train-Scheduler/README.md

 - Below you can see some of the information the user can put into the form such as: Train Name, Destination, Time of the First Departure, and How often the Train comes.
 ![BOSTON FORM](assets/images/read_me/boston-form.png)

+- Here you can see the results of the info submitted through the form.
+On the Schedule Panel you can see that the Train's next arrival time and how many minutes away it is from arrival is calculated from the information the user provided.
 ![BOSTON RESULTS](assets/images/read_me/boston-results.png)

 ![DC RESULTS](assets/images/read_me/dc-results.png)